nhayward/revpit/user/pages/02.editors/kyra-nelson/bio.md

  * Unreliable narrators
  * Ensemble cast of misfits

 If you don’t have those elements, but your book is YA, still consider submitting to me!
 My tastes run far and wide and this list is non-exhaustive.

+**In MG** I also read across all genres.
+I'm particularly interested in:
+ * Whimsical adventures
+ * Creative worlds
+ * Humor
+ * Heartfelt books dealing with tough issues in sensitive ways
+ * Books addressing mental health

 However, I am not a good fit for the following:

  * Third person, present tense narration
  * Stories with talking animals